-Everyone’s loss is unique and none of us grieve in the same way, so there’s no way to present guidelines about how to grieve.
+Everyone’s loss is unique and no one grieves in the same way, so there’s no way to present guidelines about how to grieve.
 Even so, people find themselves being told how to grieve, and as a result, there are many grieving myths that circulate about what is “normal” in the grieving process.

 1. You Should Keep Busy

-It’s a common feeling that keeping busy will keep our loved ones and our loss off our minds.
-While it’s important to leave the house once in a while, it’s equally important to give yourself time to reflect on your beloved, lost loved one.
+It’s a common belief that keeping busy will keep our loved ones and our loss off our minds.
+While it’s important to participate in healthy activities once in a while, it’s equally important to give yourself time to reflect on your beloved, lost loved one.
 Otherwise, you may end up suppressing your grief.